Malaria Parasite In Red Blood Cells

 Duffy Negative

-The Duffy antigen receptor for chemokines (DARC) is a receptor on red blood cells that is required for invasion by P. vivax.
-Individuals who are Duffy negative, meaning they lack the DARC receptor, are resistant to P. vivax infection.
+The Duffy antigen receptor for chemokines (DARC) is a receptor on red blood cells that is required for invasion by P. Individuals who are Duffy negative, meaning they lack the DARC receptor, are resistant to P. That said, vivax. vivax infection That alone is useful..

 Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency

 Glucose-6-phosphate dehydrogenase (G6PD) is an enzyme that protects red blood cells from oxidative damage.
-Individuals with G6PD deficiency are more susceptible to oxidative stress, which can damage red blood cells and lead to anemia.
-However, G6PD deficiency has also been associated with protection against severe malaria, possibly due to increased removal of infected red blood cells from circulation.
+Plus, individuals with G6PD deficiency are more susceptible to oxidative stress, which can damage red blood cells and lead to anemia.
+That said, G6PD deficiency has also been associated with protection against severe malaria, possibly due to increased removal of infected red blood cells from circulation Worth knowing..

 Diagnostic Methods for Detecting Malaria Parasites in Red Blood Cells